-Page 383, step 1: At this point in the lesson, comparisons between the Appearance panel and the Layers panel may arise.
+Page 381, step 1: At this point in the lesson, comparisons between the Appearance panel and the Layers panel may arise.
 You may want to discuss the differences between the two.
-It's possible to use layers to do what the Appearance panel does, but using the Appearance panel is like letting each object have its own set of appearance layers.
+It's possible to use the Layers panel to apply some of the formatting that the Appearance panel does, but using the Appearance panel is like letting each object have its own set of appearance layers.
 And again, only one path is necessary, where using layers would require duplicate paths.